 The word stereotype comes from the French adjective “stéréotype,” which derives from the Greek words “stereos,” meaning "firm and solid," and “typos,” meaning “impression.”
 When these words are put together, they mean “solid impression," which is the literal definition of the word "stereotype."
 Stereotypes have negatively impacted many groups of people: cultures, races, religion, genders, and so on.
 It's important to learn to identify a stereotype and think critically when you come across one.

 How Stereotypes Can Make Sense of the World

-There are negative things about stereotypes.
-They are typically overgeneralizations about a group of individuals, but they serve a purpose.
+Stereotypes are typically overgeneralizations about a group of individuals, but they can serve a purpose.
 Although stereotypes are dangerous, they’re often made in an attempt to understand the world through categorization.
 They’re made to grasp and predict the way that people, places, or things, will be, but the danger in this is that not everyone fits into a cookie cutter mold.
 You can’t say that everyone of a particular religion, for example, will behave a certain way, because that is incorrect.
 Instead of looking at things stereotypically, you can modify your way of thinking and acknowledge that people are individuals who are not defined by the group that they may or may not fit into categorically.
 If you are the victim of a stereotype, it can make you feel isolated, targeted, and misunderstood.
 It's is a painful experience, being stereotyped, and talking about your situation in therapy can help you feel less alone.